 Take a look at:

 It can be tempting to only look at employee satisfaction survey scores; remember that those are only one facet into how employees are feeling.
 Often, it’s difficult for employees to be honest, especially if the survey can be tied to them either by submission style or handwriting, so consider an anonymous, online survey to gauge satisfaction.
 Then, be sure you take employee comments seriously and implement change as you can.
+Recognizing achievements and showing appreciation are also crucial; consider providing your company with a glass award for outstanding performance, which can serve as a tangible symbol of recognition and motivate others.

 When it comes to membership-based organizations, it’s essential that you look at how your members are feeling as well.
 For more on how to conduct surveys, either internally or externally, check out our blog post on collecting member feedback!